MicrosoftDocs/sdk-api/sdk-api-src/content/directxmath/nf-directxmath-xmquaternionrotationrollpitchyawfromvector.md

 The order of transformations is roll first, then pitch, then yaw.
 The rotations are all applied in the global coordinate frame.

+> [!NOTE]
- > This function takes x-axis, y-axis, z-axis angles as input parameters.
-The assignment of the labels *pitch* to the x-axis, *yaw* to the y-axis, and *roll* to the z-axis is a common one for computer graphics and games as it matches typical 'view' coordinate systems.
-There are of course other ways to assign those labels when using other coordinate systems (i.e. *roll* could be the x-axis, *pitch* the y-axis, and *yaw* the z-axis).
+> This function takes x-axis, y-axis, and z-axis angles as input parameters.
+The assignment of the labels *pitch* to the x-axis, *yaw* to the y-axis, and *roll* to the z-axis is a common one for computer graphics and games, since it matches typical 'view' coordinate systems.
+There are of course other ways to assign those labels when using other coordinate systems (for example, *roll* could be the x-axis, *pitch* the y-axis, and *yaw* the z-axis).

 <h3><a id="Platform_Requirements"></a><a id="platform_requirements"></a><a id="PLATFORM_REQUIREMENTS"></a>Platform Requirements</h3>
 Microsoft Visual Studio 2010 or Microsoft Visual Studio 2012 with the Windows SDK for Windows 8.
 Supported for Win32 desktop apps, Windows Store apps, and Windows Phone 8 apps.